Cervical Cancer

 I was, I did have a reaction to the morphine and it made me itch, it made me itch a lot.
 And they gave me something for that but I didn't realise, I didn't realise that even though I was itching like mad I didn't think to tell the nurses for ages and I wish I had now because I wouldn't, I wouldn't have itched for twelve hours and scratched so much.
 And I was quite sick as well but I had something for that.
 And it was very painful.
 It was painful definitely and I didn't expect it to be so painful and I didn't expect the bleeding to be so heavy as well.
 I think I really wasn't very realistic.
 I thought I would be up and out because I was young and relatively fit I thought I would be up within two or three days and back to normal.
 I think I just wasn't realistic about it all.

 Both women felt very weak for the first few days after their operation.
-One explains how she found her initial recovery in hospital difficult because she had expected to be able to do things for herself more quickly than she was able to.
+One explained that she found her initial recovery in hospital difficult because she had expected to be able to do things for herself more quickly than she was able to.

 She describes her recovery from her radical trachelectomy.